Strategies to help manage interest-rate risk

 Editor's note: This article has been updated from its original publication Aug.
 17, 2023

-With interest rates near their highest level in more than 15 years, business owners and investors are looking to stabilize their finances and mitigate risk.
-We asked Joel Essington, managing director and head of corporate rates derivatives origination for Capital One, for strategies and tactics they can adopt to cope with market volatility and financial uncertainty.
+With unprecedented economic and market uncertainty, business owners and investors are looking to stabilize their finances and mitigate risk.
+We asked Tony Liu, managing director and head of corporate rates derivatives origination for Capital One, for strategies and tactics they can adopt to cope with market volatility and financial uncertainty.

 Q: Why does managing interest-rate risk matter for businesses?

-JE: No one can predict the future, and companies should be in the business of running their business and not speculating or taking a view on how the debt markets and interest rates will perform.
+TL: No one can predict the future, and companies should be in the business of running their business and not speculating or taking a view on how the debt markets and interest rates will perform.
 An effective risk strategy can smooth out some of the volatility and introduce the concept of greater predictability independent of what happens to interest costs.
+At the same time, many companies also utilize hedging strategies to manage cashflow and interest expense.
+The flexibility of hedging products makes them a useful tool for our corporate clients.

 Q: How does interest-rate volatility impact financial performance?

-JE: It’s entirely capital-structure dependent.
-When you combine the dynamic nature of corporate balance sheets and introduce the concept of interest rate volatility and financial risks into that equation, it raises concerns about earnings stability, cash-flow generation, and so forth.
+TL: Higher benchmark rates, like SOFR and Treasury Rates, will increase debt financing costs for companies.
+Additionally, sharp increases or volatility in general can make financial and business management more challenging.
 Most businesses, especially publicly traded ones, want certainty and visibility.
 They want the ability to budget and plan and forecast accurately to their investors.
 So mitigating interest-rate risk should be front of mind, especially with markets like they are today.

 Q: Given that low interest rates persisted for so long, is it harder for businesses to shift their interest-rate strategies today?